jonathaneunice/intspan/docs/issues.rst

 There are several modules you might want to consider as alternatives or supplements.
-AFAIK, none of them provide the convenient integer span specification that ``intspan`` does, but they have other virtues:
+AFAIK, none of them provide the convenient integer span specification ``intspan`` does, but they have other virtues:

 * `cowboy <http://pypi.python.org/pypi/cowboy>`_ provides
   generalized ranges and multi-ranges.
 Bonus points for the package
-  tagline: "It works on ranges
+  tagline: "It works on ranges"

 * `spans <https://pypi.python.org/pypi/Spans>`_ provides several different
   kinds of ranges and then sets for those ranges.
 Includes nice ``datetime``